Online BSc International RelationsOnline BSc International RelationsOnline BSc International Relations

 Open Choice*

-* Open choice courses: Choose a) one 100-, 200- or 300-level course (or two half courses) from the course selection list (PDF 1.5 MB) or b) two LSE summer school courses.
+* Open choice courses: Choose a) one 100-, 200- or 300-level course (or two half courses) from the Programme Specification or b) two LSE summer school courses.

 View the Programme Regulations.